Medical tourism for animals: how much does pet treatment cost in Mexico - ForumDaily

 The total cost of three days of hospital treatment, a few vet check-ups, and medication came out to only about $200, Jason says.

-“They didn’t actually charge us for some of the vet visits and the doctor called us several times in the evening to see how things were going – I have our vet’s cell phone number,” says Jason.
+“They didn't actually charge us for some vet visits, and the doctor called us a few times in the evening to see how things were going—I have our vet's cell phone number,” Jason says.

 As a result, many cash-strapped pet owners have to pile on loans, save up, or make the difficult decision to euthanize their beloved pet because they can't afford expensive medical treatment.
 In Mexico, you don't have to worry about that, Jason says.